CraneSoftwrights/board-baseball/en/build.md

 - in Windows: `build/deleteburn.bat`
 - in Shell: `bash build/deleteburn.sh`

-The act of pushing your changes to the repository triggers a rebuild of the assembly and burn files to ensure what is in the repository is derived from the design files in the repository and has not inadvertently changed before check-in.
+The act of pushing your changes to the repository triggers a rebuild of the assembly and burn files to ensure what is in the repository and resulting release file is derived from the design files in the repository and has not inadvertently changed before check-in.

 Your server-side branch also is updated with the results of the re-build process and these changes should be pulled into your local repository when informed that the push action was successful.

-A copy of the GitHub-generated assembly and burn files from the push action is available as a downloadable ZIP on the actions page [`https://github.com/CraneSoftwrights/board-baseball/actions`](https://github.com/CraneSoftwrights/board-baseball/actions) by clicking on the given workflow run's summary page under the title "Artifacts".
+A copy of the GitHub-generated assembly and burn files from the push action is available for a period of time (two weeks?) as a downloadable ZIP on the actions page [`https://github.com/CraneSoftwrights/board-baseball/actions`](https://github.com/CraneSoftwrights/board-baseball/actions) by clicking on the given workflow run's summary page under the title "Artifacts".
+When the push is on the develop, qa, or main branches the ZIP also is available on the releases page as part of the release created by the build.

-Note in the case of the PDF files stored in git, all single surface PDF files have been rotated according to the indications in [6.1.1 Single surface files] based on the equipment avaialble to the author.
-You may need to spin the PDF files as needed in your PDF tool, but any such modified PDF saved to the repository will be overwritten when changes next are pushed.
+Note that all surface PNG and PDF files have been rotated according to the indications in [6.1.1 Single surface files](#611-single-surface-files) based on the equipment available to the author.
+You may need to spin the PDF files as needed in your PDF tool, but any such modified PDF are not saved as part of the repository.

 ### 6.3 Generated print and burn files